scaleway-terraform-modules/terraform-scaleway-domain/examples/with-tem-and-mx/README.md

 # Complete domain

-This example shows how to manage the domain `exemple.net` along with a subdomain named `contact`, setting up transaction email and external MX records on this latest.
+This example shows how to manage the sub-domain `contact.example.net`, setting up transaction email and external MX records.

 ## Usage